MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/gh-pages.md

 ---
 description: Deploy a GH Pages app using GH Actions and NPM/Yarn
 ---
-# GitHub Pages
+# GitHub Pages deploy

 {% raw %}

 ## About

-This workflow covers how to build your app using GH Actions and then persist the results on the `gh-pages` branch so they can served using GH Pages.
-This flow is ideal for a React or Vue app, or any other app that can be built to a build directory and served as a static assets, without needing a Node.js server.
+This guide covers how to setup two things in one workflow:

+1. Test and build your app using GH Actions.
+On any push or PR
+2. Persist the results on the `gh-pages` branch (so they can served using GH Pages).
+But on a push to `master` only.

+This flow is ideal for a Jekyll site.
+Or a React or Vue app, or any other app that can be built to a build directory and served as a static assets, without needing a Node.js server.

-## Samples
+## Sample

-### Yarn
+The example below uses Yarn.

 The `NODE_ENV` environment variable is set to `production` to ensure a production build is done.
-For example, in a Vue you can setup the site to be on a subpath for GH Pages.
+For example, in a Vue app you can setup the site to be on a subpath for GH Pages.

 - `main.yml`
     ```yaml